North Jersey RC&D Staff Members:

 Laura Tessieri, PE, CFM is Director for the North Jersey Resource Conservation & Development Council (RC&D).
 She is responsible for the organization’s consistent achievement of mission and financial objectives.
 The North Jersey RC&D supports programs in areas of water resource protection, agricultural sustainability and community development.

 Prior to RC&D, Laura worked with the Delaware River Basin Commission (DRBC) as a Water Resource Engineer.
 Laura was highly involved with the Delaware River Basin Interstate Flood Mitigation Task Force that formed at the request of the four basin governors (NJ, NY, PA and DE).
 She implemented flood warning enhancements, reservoir modeling efforts and a floodplain regulation subcommittee though the DRBC Flood Advisory Committee.
-Her career also includes serving as the Assistant Municipal Engineer with Raritan Township, Hunterdon County and working as a consulting environmental engineer.
+Her career also includes time spent in consulting firms advising on stormwater management, site design and municipal engineering.

-Kara holds a B.S. in Environmental Policy, Institutions and Behavior (public health and nutrition), with a minor in livestock production from the Cook College at Rutgers, the State University of New Jersey.
-Kara also holds a M.S. in Biology (Ecology and Evolution) from Montclair State University.
-Kara also has experience in livestock judging and handling, as a life-long 4-H member.
-Kara works at a Nature Center as an Environmental Educator when she is not at RC&D. In her free time, Kara enjoys riding horses, hiking, birding, and gardening with her husband.
+Kara holds a B.S. in Environmental Policy, Institutions and Behavior (focus in Public Health & Nutrition), with a minor in livestock production from the Cook College at Rutgers, the State University of New Jersey.
+Kara also holds a M.S. in Biology (focus in Ecology & Evolution) from Montclair State University.
+Kara has experience in livestock judging and handling and was a life-long 4-H member.
+Prior to RC&D, Kara worked at a nature center as an Environmental Educator and for the Cooperative Extension system as a 4-H Program Educator.
+In her free time, Kara enjoys riding horses, hiking, birding, and gardening with her husband.

-Christian Bench is an Ag Outreach Specialist with NJ RC&D. His specialty is production agriculture, protecting natural resources and promoting the soil health initiative.
-Prior to working for NJ RC&D he was employed with the USDA Farm Service Agency for 2 years and the USDA- NRCS for 8 years.
+Christian Bench is NJRC&D’s Agricultural Specialist.
+His specialty is production agriculture, protecting natural resources and promoting the soil health initiative.
+Prior to working for NJRC&D he was employed with the USDA Farm Service Agency for 2 years and the USDA- NRCS for 8 years.
 Christian attended Delaware Valley College and Oregon State University.
-He and his wife operate a diverse farm in Stockton NJ where they focus on Hay, Straw, Sheep and Lamb production.
-Christian can be reached at the Frenchtown Service Center at 908-782-4614 ext.111
+He and his wife operate a diverse farm in Stockton NJ where they focus on hay, straw, sheep and lamb production.
+Christian can be reached at the Frenchtown Service Center at 908-483-2358

 Kyle Richter – Watershed Programs Coordinator